jrmiddle/fpinswift-beta/02-ThinkingFunctionally.md

 # Thinking Functionally

-##### ⚠ this chapter isn't copy-edited yet, so there's no need to file issues for things like spelling mistakes. ⚠
+####Note:  this chapter isn't copy-edited yet, so there's no need to file issues for things like spelling mistakes.

 ## What this chapter is about